-Showing all 2 results
+Showing all 3 results

 Fuerte Avocado TreeFuerte Avocados are subtropical trees considered to be cold tolerant.
 A great tasting (type b) variety, great for pollinating Hass Avocado trees.
 Fuerte Avocados are medium in size, long-shaped fruit with a green, leathery...

 Hass Avocado TreePersea americana 'Hass' The Hass Avocado is the #1 most popular Avocado in California because it is self-fruitful and has a long fruiting season.
 The fruit has dark green-colored, bumpy skin which becomes a dark purplish-black when ripe.

 Avocado trees are tropical evergreen plants with large leaves.
 The fruit is creamy and delicious with many health benefits.
 Avocado trees grow well near the coast.
 The ocean tends to regulate winter and summer temperatures.
 This is why commercially in Southern California, trees are grown mostly in cities such as San Diego, Santa Barbara, Malibu, Oxnard, and Ventura.
 As well as micro-climates such as Temecula.
-They also grow well in mild climate areas such as Beverly hills, Malibu, Santa Monica, Venice and Long Beach.
+They also grow well in mild climate areas such as Beverly Hills, Malibu, Santa Monica, Venice, and Long Beach.

 PLEASE CONTACT US VIA EMAIL FOR WHOLESALE AND ORDERS OUTSIDE THE U.S.